SHIV0V/EDU/README.md

 # 🎓 EDU(SPARK) - Career Search & Recommendation Platform

-A full-stack web application built using **Flask**, **PostgreSQL**, **HTML**, **CSS**, and **JavaScript** that helps students explore careers, courses, and educational pathways through an interactive and user-friendly platform.
+A full-stack web application built using **Flask**, **PostgreSQL**, **HTML**, **CSS**, and **JavaScript** that helps students explore careers, courses, educational pathways, and related professions through an interactive and user-friendly platform.

 ---

-# 📖 About the Project
+# 📖 About

-Choosing the right career can be challenging.
-EDU was developed to simplify career exploration by providing a centralized platform where students can search professions, explore related career options, browse categories, and learn about possible transition pathways.
+Choosing the right career is one of the biggest challenges students face.
+EDU was developed to simplify this process by providing a centralized platform where users can search professions, explore related career opportunities, browse career categories, and discover possible career transition pathways.

 The application combines a responsive frontend with a Flask backend and PostgreSQL database to deliver dynamic search, recommendation, and information retrieval features.